philippmuench/eden/README.md

 ## Quick start
 1. make sure you have installed [Docker](https://github.com/docker/docker) or install it via `sudo apt-get install docker.io`
 2. make sure you have a up to date version of [Google Chrome](https://www.google.de/chrome/browser/desktop/) or [Mozilla Firefox](https://www.mozilla.org/de/firefox/new/)
-3. download/start EDEN by typing `sudo docker run -p 80:3838 philippmuench/eden` (version with example files) you may want to use the smaller docker image without example files `sudo docker run -p 80:3838 philippmuench/eden:minimal`
+3. download/start EDEN by typing `sudo docker run -p 80:3838 philippmuench/eden`
 4. open your webbrowser and point it to [localhost](localhost), you should see the welcome screen
 5. download [sample input files](https://github.com/philippmuench/eden/tree/master/sample_files) to test EDEN